From politics to pleasure gardens: the real history behind Poldark's 18th-century London

 Offering a chance to indulge in overpriced refreshments and take an evening walk amongst lanterns, statues, music and entertainers, the pleasures provided at Vauxhall Gardens may seem to tame to us now.
 But this ticketed, al fresco pleasure ground was a fantasy world and a temple to modernity.
 Georgian visitors were awestruck by fantastical installations in which art mimicked nature: water features that on closer inspection were made of metal; endless garden walks that turned out to be trompe-l’oeil visual deceptions; and thousands of simultaneously-lit lanterns that turned night back into day.
 So popular was Vauxhall that it spawned many competitors in London and also abroad, often named ‘Vauxhall’ in homage to the original.

 One of the central attractions, though – of Vauxhall in particular and London’s social scene more broadly – was the people.
 London was the place “to see and be seen”.
 And series four brings us some new characters, full of metropolitan vigour.
 In London, as in Cornwall, Poldark's creator Winston Graham rooted his fictional world in 18th-century sources, anecdotes and stories.
 And it was to the lives, memoirs and diaries of William Hickey, George Canning, James Boswell and John Wilkes that Graham turned to find moments and materials for Poldark’s London.
 Dip in to the political and personal recollections of those famous Georgian diarists and politicos, and you might find more than one familiar figure refracted back.

-Hannah Greig is author of The Beau Monde: Fashionable Society in Georgian London (OUP, 2013) and is the historical advisor on the BBC One drama series Poldark (series 1-4).
+Hannah Greig is author of The Beau Monde: Fashionable Society in Georgian London (OUP, 2013) and was the historical advisor on the BBC One drama series Poldark (series 1-4)